greengreengreen/jekyll-theme-chirpy/_tabs/about.md

 ## **What**
 Hi!
 My name is Xuan.
 I work as a data scientist. <br>
 This blog is documenting my ideas, thoughts, epiphanies, and side hustle progress.
 Moreover, it is also serving as a motivation for me to explore the unknown. <br>
-Nowadays, I am writing about data structures and algorithms, big data, English study, and data science. <br>
+Nowadays, I am writing about data structures and algorithms, big data, data science, and English exams. <br>

 ## **Why**
 Ideally speaking, <br>